Customer Service Visa Sponsorship Jobs in Alaska

 Which visa types are most common for customer service roles in Alaska?

 H-1B visas are rarely used for standard customer service roles because most positions don't require a specialized bachelor's degree as a minimum entry requirement, which is the core H-1B standard.
 TN visas apply to Canadian and Mexican nationals in qualifying professional categories.
 For bilingual or technically specialized support roles tied to IT systems or healthcare, H-1B eligibility may apply.
-O-1 and EB visas serve niche cases rather than typical customer service hiring.
+O-1 visa and EB visas serve niche cases rather than typical customer service hiring.

 Which cities in Alaska have the most customer service sponsorship jobs?